 Tatum Aabrekke, a Jamestown Middle School eighth-grader, said she learned new things from the event.
 She said she liked "The Great and Powerful Oz" and "Sky-High Structures" workshops, where girls worked in teams to design and build towers out of recycled materials.

 The Langdon Area High School was a flurry of educational activity on Thursday, Feb.
 2 as the school held a STEM Academy for grades 7 through 12.
+To view a short video highlight of the event, click here

 The academy brought professors from various fields from Valley City State University (VCSU) and University of North Dakota (UND) to broaden LAHS students understanding of science, technology engineering, and mathematics and how these fields are working together to create the future.